 California Butterfly Ray, Gymnura marmorata

-The California Butterfly Ray is one of the primary species landed by artisanal elasmobranch (sharks, rays and skates) fisheries along the coast of Baja.
+They are also caught on occasion by recreational fishermen in Southern California.
 They show up in abundance in April and May during the breeding season and become a focus species.
-They are sold primarily as dried their market is only local without a significant commercial market.
-If you have a “fish taco” in the Baja there is a high probably you are eating this fish.
-They are caught on occasion by recreational fishermen in Southern California.
-Based on the large decline in guitarfish populations within this range attributed to intense fishing pressure it is assumed that the populations of the California Butterfly Rays are also in decline.
-They are also commonly taken as a bycatch of shrimp trawlers, beach seines and gillnets and are normally discarded with a high mortality rate.
-One positive is that heavy fishing pressure has removed the majority of the predatory sharks and upper trophic level teleosts from the environment causing a decrease both fishing pressure (fewer elasmobranch fishermen) and predatory pressure on the species.
-The catch of this species is basically unregulated and a limited number of seasonal bands put in place have not been enforced.
+They are sold primarily dried in local markets.
+If you have a “fish taco” in the Baja there is a high probability that you will eat this fish.
+Based on the large decline of guitarfish populations attributed to intense fishing pressure within this range it is assumed that the populations of California Butterfly Rays are also in decline.
+They are also commonly taken as a by-catch of shrimp trawlers, beach seines, and gillnets and are normally discarded with a high mortality rate.
+One positive is that heavy fishing pressure has removed the majority of predatory sharks and upper trophic level teleosts from the environment decreasing both fishing pressure (fewer elasmobranch fishermen) and predatory pressure on this species.
+The catch of this species is mostly unregulated and the limited number of seasonal bands put in place are not enforced.